nullinside-development-group/nullinside-api/README.md

 To restrict endpoint access to a non-`User` role decorate it with an attribute like the following: `[Authorize(AuthRoles.ADMIN)]`

+### Creating Additional Roles

+1. Update the `Nullinside.Api.Common.AuthRoles` class with the new role name.
+2.

 ## Known Issues

 1. **Error Message:** "You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'RETURNING..." on `.SaveChangesAsync()`